 - Staying at the Forefront of the Sector – Implementing an electronic system now could put you a step ahead of the Earned Recognition scheme, and of any future changes to the guide that do require an electronic system as best practice

 - Making Savings– You can cut your spend on the time and resources involved in managing and filing paper check sheets

 - Increasing Accuracy – With an electronic system in place, you should be able to keep more accurate and secure records of all your checks

-- Improving Completion Rates – Not only can you improve the accuracy of the checks undertaken, you can also increase the likelihood of all checks being completed, with better monitoring and understanding of whether you drivers are adhering to the checks
+- Improving Completion Rates – Not only can you improve the accuracy of the checks undertaken, but you can also increase the likelihood of all checks being completed, with better monitoring and understanding of whether your drivers are adhering to the checks

 - Streamlining the Vehicle Management Process – By combining results from daily walkaround checks and regular inspections, following issues through to resolution, and tracking key vehicle information (like registration details, classifications and MOT dates) in a single system